Rahul-Bairwa/React-Textflux/README.md

 Type in editor: ":smile" → Shows all smile-related emojis Type in editor: ":heart" → Shows all heart/love emojis
 Type in editor: ":food" → Shows all food emojis
+Type in editor: ":-)" → Does NOT trigger emoji picker (emoticon) Type in editor: ":-(" → Does NOT trigger emoji picker (emoticon)
 ```

 ---